Clontarf Aboriginal College

 The Christian Service motto is: “Opportunity, Work, All” inspired by the bible text in Galatians (6:10): “So then, whenever we have an opportunity, let us work for the good of all”

-All students from Years 7 to 10 (in future years this will extend into Year 11 and 12) are part of this important and exciting tradition at Clontarf Aboriginal College that, amongst many things:
+All students are part of this important and exciting tradition at Clontarf Aboriginal College that, amongst many things:

 - Provides students with opportunities to meet people with needs;